patsprice/https-github.com-bretfisher-container.training/slides/logistics-bret-2.md

-## Setup: install docker, get data, chill out
+## Setup: install ssh, test connection, chill out

 NOPE, today we use a set of AWS EC2 instances, so make sure you have ssh